HGARZON/sass-first-steps/README.md

-# CHICO UI THEMES #
+# SASS FIRST STEPS #

-This will be an awesome project.
+This project is a sass practice.

 ---